lanl-ansi/PowerWaterModels.jl/docs/src/quickguide.md

 The objective value obtained via Gurobi is _smaller_ than the one obtained via Juniper, indicating that Gurobi discovered a better solution.

 ## Obtaining Results
-The `run` commands in PowerWaterModels return detailed results data in the form of a Julia `Dict`.
+The `solve` commands in PowerWaterModels return detailed results data in the form of a Julia `Dict`.
 This dictionary can be saved for further processing as follows:
 ```julia
 result = solve_opwf(data, pwm_type, juniper)